jrya7/pantheon-apache-proxy/README.md

 		ProxyPassReverse https://climatedataguide.ucar.edu/climate-data
 	</Location>

-this will proxy `https://www.cgd.ucar.edu/research/cdg/*` to the ProxyPass location meaing that https://www.cgd.ucar.edu/research/cdg/test1/test2 will be proxied over, essentially if anything is after /research/cdg it will be proxied
+this will proxy `https://www.cgd.ucar.edu/research/cdg/*` to the ProxyPass location meaing that https://www.cgd.ucar.edu/research/cdg/test1/test2 will be proxied over, essentially if anything is after /research/cdg it will be proxied and not show the apache location

 ## references